-In recent years, the number of travelers jetting off to Bali has skyrocketed.
-It’s unsurprising, given that the island paradise is home to some of the world’s most beautiful beaches, lush rainforests, and unique traditions.
+In recent years, tourism in Bali has skyrocketed.
+It’s unsurprising, given that the Indonesian island of Bali is a paradise home to some of the world’s most beautiful beaches, lush rainforests, and unique traditions.
 But, as with any place, visiting without proper preparation may result in unexpected challenges.
-Before you book your flight or pack your bags, here’s what you should know about Bali.
+Here’s what you should know before you travel to Bali.

 Before you depart for the island’s beautiful shores, check your passport!
 Entry to Bali requires a visa unless you hail from one of these 140 countries, in which case, you’ll be able to enter the country fee-free on a 30-day arrival stamp.
 In the not-so-unlikely chance that you fall under Bali’s spell and want to stay longer, you can renew your stay for another 30 days for a small fee — usually around 950,000 IDR (that’s just under $70 USD).

 If you’re planning on visiting the Indonesian paradise for an extended period of time, there may be some health precautions you want to consider before setting off.
 Though it’s wise to check with a healthcare provider, the CDC strongly recommends that anyone planning to travel to Bali vaccinate against hepatitis A, typhoid, hepatitis B, and Japanese encephalitis.
 They also suggest taking precautions against malaria, and rabies.
 If you can, find a travel clinic that can evaluate your medical history and make informed suggestions about what vaccinations you should get.
 If the bill ends up looking a little too steep, some savvy travelers fly into a major Southeast Asian hub city (such as Jakarta or Kuala Lumpur) first to seek out an English-speaking clinic for vaccines at a fraction of the price they’d pay in the U.S.